vabatista/articles_similarity/README.md

-# articles_similarity
+# Scientific articles similarity demo
-Demo for indexing pdf articles and search for similarity between them.
+Demo for indexing scientific articles in PDF and search for similarity between them.

 # Config
 1 - Create a conda env using pre-reqs.